googleapis/google-cloud-cpp/google/cloud/gkemulticloud/README.md

 # Anthos Multi-Cloud API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Anthos Multi-Cloud API][cloud-service-docs], a service to Anthos Multi-Cloud provides a way to manage Kubernetes clusters that run on AWS and Azure infrastructure using the Anthos Multi-Cloud API.
+This directory contains an idiomatic C++ client library for the [Anthos Multi-Cloud API][cloud-service-docs].
+This API provides a way to manage Kubernetes clusters that run on AWS and Azure infrastructure.
 Combined with Connect, you can manage Kubernetes clusters on Google Cloud, AWS, and Azure from the Google Cloud Console.
 When you create a cluster with Anthos Multi-Cloud, Google creates the resources needed and brings up a cluster on your behalf.
 You can deploy workloads with the Anthos Multi-Cloud API or the gcloud and kubectl command-line tools.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).